Day 32 - walking in snow fields in the afternoon is no fun (16.9 miles)

 Slept ok but felt a little tired when I woke up so just laid there for awhile, no point in rushing as not many cars will be passing at that time of day.

 Finally got to the highway around 7am.
-Took me 45 minutes to get a hitch but really not many cars went by heading south.
+Took me 45 minutes to get a hitch but really not many cars passed by heading south.
 Then a see someone drop off several hikers.
 I was hoping she was a trail angel in town and would give me a lift.
 Sure enough I was right.
 She crossed the road and offered a ride.
 Turns out she went to some kind of horsing school in Oklahoma.

 Arrived in town and she dropped me off at a restaurant to eat.
 She even offered to come back later after work to drive me back but I said I shouldn’t have a problem hitching out and didn’t plan to stay in town long.

-I had at least a days worth of food and almost decided to skip going into Pagosa Spring and hiked straight to Creede as its only 2 days.
+I had at least a days worth of food and almost decided to skip going into Pagosa Springs and hiked straight to Creede as its only 2 days.
 However there was some gear I needed to get.

 After breakfast I went next door to the gas station and got a few things.
 Then went across the street to the outfitter to get a water filter that would better than the little one I had.
 Also picked up a sleeping bag liner as it’s been colder than I thought.
 Then updated my blog and called home.